furkan-dogu/Analog-Saat/README.md

 ## Compatibility

 The project is compatible with both wide-screen computers and mobile devices.
-It also includes custom style adjustments for small-screen devices.

 ## Development